-de Lugo, a Democrat, was the delegate from the Virgin Islands from 1981 to 1994.
+de Lugo was the delegate from the Virgin Islands and was a Democrat.
+He served from 1981 to 1994.

 Because the Virgin Islands is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — de Lugo can vote in committee but not on the House floor, including not on the final passage of bills.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

 He was previously the delegate from the Virgin Islands as a Democrat from 1973 to 1978.